 The public cloud is a gamechanger.
 It offers enterprises a flexible platform and promises cost-efficient pricing.
 Yet it has its pitfalls.
 Applications may need to be refactored or modernized in order to be migrated to a specific cloud platform.
 For users of the public cloud, this essentially means that applications are limited to the platform they have been written for.
-Furthermore, enterprises are increasingly adopting a hybrid cloud infrastructure that results in silos of data between multiple private and public clouds.
 Silk's Platform offers a shared framework where all data resources can be easily moved between the public and private cloud environments.
 This framework separates data from the infrastructure that it lives on, realizing the promise of true disaggregation.